asmeurer/blog/posts/automatically-deploying-this-blog-to-github-pages-with-travis-ci.md

 - Add any extra packages you need to build your site to the `pip install` command.
 For instance, I use the `commonmark` extension for Nikola, so I need to install `commonmark`.
+- The `set -e` line is important.
+It will prevent the blog from being deployed if the build fails.

 Then go to [https://travis-ci.org/profile/](http://www.asmeurer.com/blog/) and enable Travis for your blog repo.